 Diesel fuel subsidy (from 2006) - partial compensation of cost of diesel fuel.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Co-financed from federal and regional budgets.

 Implicit gain from supplies of diesel and gas at reduced prices up to 2012 (from 2009 to 2012) - estimated transfers to producers arising from supplies of diesel fuel and gas at reduced administered prices; the total amount of transfers is calculated as the difference between the average price of diesel (gas) per tonne charged to non-agricultural buyers and the average price charged to agricultural producers, multiplied by the amount of diesel fuel (gas) sold at regulated prices to agricultural producers; this support is based on agreements between fuel suppliers and regional authorities whereby the former sell fuel to agricultural users at discounted price.